 The Company does not have a separately-designated standing audit committee established in accordance with Section 3(a)(58)(A) of the Exchange Act, or a committee performing similar functions.
 The board of directors has determined that the Company does not have an audit committee financial expert serving on the board.
-The Company does not have an audit committee financial expert because it has been unable to attract and compensate an individual with the necessary skills to serve in such role.
+The Company does not have an audit committee financial expert serving on the board.
 The Company intends to identify and appoint a financial expert when possible.